Population Health Clerkship: Caring for Populations Within Their Communities

 Field experience (October)

-The core field experience occurs over ten days in October.
-The field experience is structured to provide the students with nine full days of learning, i.e. 6 hours, plus 2 hours of additional study per day.
+The core field experience occurs over two weeks in October.
+The field experience is structured to provide the students with ten full days of learning, i.e. 6 hours of active learning, plus 2 hours of additional study per day.
 There is some flexibility due to travel and scheduling with community agencies.

 Early in the field experience, working with the community preceptor and academic faculty team leader, students confirm the focus to develop and implement a service activity.
-As part of their field experience, students collect data pertaining to a health related issue faced by the population of focus and the array of available services.
+As part of their field experience, students should collect data pertaining to a health related issue faced by the population of focus, and learn about the array of available services and ongoing advocacy initiatives.
+An optional Population Health Framework worksheet is available to guide teams through this process.
 Through reflective exercises, students will demonstrate awareness of background material and ability to reflect on its application in the context of their team-based experiences.
 Students are expected to participate actively in the clerkship experience and collaborate on a service project, and to create and present a poster to the UMMS community in November, as detailed in the assessment section.

 Academic faculty team leaders and community preceptors should help students identify the necessary sources of data, including contacts with other agencies and providers.
 As relevant, students may spend time at agencies to develop an understanding of the service network.
 These agencies include those providing direct patient care, and regulatory and other agencies that have an impact on direct service delivery.